odinokov/ichorCNA-sbatch-generator/README.md

 ## Overview
-This python script generates an SBATCH file for SLURM submission of ichorCNA workflows.
+This Python script generates an SBATCH file for SLURM submission of ichorCNA workflows.
 It parses a YAML configuration file and produces a corresponding SBATCH file.

 ## Prerequisites
 - Python 3 with the modules: `pathlib`, `PyYAML`, `typer`, `jinja2`, `loguru`.